jonathancraddock/protected-spellcheck/README.md

 Whilst it's true that these fields cannot be readily spell-checked, a Word Macro can be triggered by an "on-exit" event to easily spell check a field in a "protected" Word 2003 document.

 The following proof of concept illustrates this, along with a simple dialog to allow the user to skip the spellcheck if required.
-It is envisaged that the Macro would only be applied to fields with paragraph text, since checking name, address, dae-of-birth, and other similar fields is likely to be counter productive.
+It is envisaged that the Macro would only be applied to fields with paragraph text, since checking name, address, date-of-birth, and other similar fields is likely to be counter productive.

 The user sees a form as per the example below: